paldepind/functionize/README.md

 ## map(fn, obj)

-Maps a function over an object.
+Maps a function over an _object_(not an array).
 The mapper function recieves both the object value and key.

 ## arity(fn)